maxikfedorov/maxikfedorov/README.md

-# Hi, my name is Maxim!
+# Greetings to all developers!
 ---

 ### :man_technologist: About me:

 <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30px">.
-Hi!
-My name is Maxim Fedorov, I am an aspiring web developer specialising in creating complex information systems.
+My name is Maxim Fedorov.
+I am an aspiring web developer specialising in creating complex information systems.
 My goal is to become a designer and builder of complex information systems and achieve expert qualification in each of the development areas.

 <p align="center">
  <img width="600" src="assets/github-snake.svg" alt="snake"/>